-I realized Sir Lionel would stick around a little when he began to eat, and eat, and eat … like a lion!
+We decided to take him into our home as a foster dog.
+He was afraid and untrusting at first, over time Lionel learned we were here to love him and take care of him.
+I realized Sir Lionel would stick around for a while when he began to eat, and eat, and eat … like a lion!
 In fact, when he smelled someone else eating, he started barking for their food too.
-When he was finally able to walk down the street, he began to pull me searching for smells and spots to mark his territory.
+When he was finally able to walk down the street, he began to pull searching for smells and spots to mark his territory.
 Curious, our cat Hercules decided to join us on our daily walks.
-Well, they hit it off and were the best of friends walking up and down the street together each day.
-Every once in a while, my two daughters would get on their scooters and join us for our walks; then Lionel would get so excited that he would take off in a sprint after them.
+Lionel and Hercules hit it off and became the best of friends walking up and down the street together each day.
+Every once in a while, my two daughters would hop on their scooters and join us for our walks; then Lionel would get so excited that he would take off in a sprint after them.
 Of course, he’d be done after 100 feet or so, but he showed that he still had the will to live and thrive.